 Enjoy a much better, more profound level of engagement

 You can build a stronger brand and create more ingrained brand values

 The resulting relationship is much stronger and ‘casual.’

-The trust base formed due to your casual relationship often results in better lead generation and conversions.
+The trust base formed due to your casual relationship often results in greater chances of conversions and better lead generation.